The sheer size of heavy trucks, and the speed at which they often travel, means accidents in which they are involved are often very serious.

 - Was the road signage missing?

-Here are the law offices of Charles J. Argento and Associates we know that the driver’s training, schedule, and behavior will also be heavily scrutinized during the preparation of a lawsuit.
+Here are the law offices of Charles J. Argento we know that the driver’s training, schedule, and behavior will also be heavily scrutinized during the preparation of a lawsuit.
 Drivers must be properly trained and well-rested, otherwise it may be dangerous for them to get behind the wheel.
 The log book will show how long the driver has been on the road, which may indicate whether driver fatigue contributed to the collision.

 Additional questions regarding driver behavior will include: